-Paris Hilton Dons A Skintight & Bedazzled Bodysuit In Throwback Pic
+Paris Hilton Rocks A Skintight & Bedazzled Bodysuit In Throwback Pic

 “STILL KILLIN IT OUT THERE P remember start making them people you made FAMOUS CUT YOU CHECKS,” advised a fan.

 Burning Man took place between August 25 and September 2.
 There were lots of celebrities that made an appearance along with Paris.
-This included Heidi Klum, who was spotted with her husband, Nina Dobrev, and Karlie Kloss, as noted by the Reno Gazette Journal.
+These included Heidi Klum, who was spotted with her husband, as well as Nina Dobrev and Karlie Kloss, as noted by the Reno Gazette Journal.

 It’ll be interesting to see if Paris has any more photos from the event that she hasn’t shared yet.
 For now, fans can keep an eye on her social media feed, which she updates frequently.